srinath1882/ClassifyCompaniesByIndustry/README.md

 A TFBertForSequenceClassification model from Huggingface is used for the task.

 A training set, and a validation set is created, also F1 score is calculated for the Training Data file.

+The results from the model is saved in Output.xlsx